github/docs/data/reusables/dependency-graph/supported-package-ecosystems.md

-The recommended formats explicitly define which versions are used for all direct and all indirect dependencies.
-If you use these formats, your dependency graph is more accurate.
-It also reflects the current build set up and enables the dependency graph to report vulnerabilities in both direct and indirect dependencies.{% ifversion fpt or ghec %} Indirect dependencies that are inferred from a manifest file (or equivalent) are excluded from the checks for insecure dependencies.{% endif %}

 | Package manager | Languages | Recommended formats | All supported formats |
 | --- | --- | --- | ---|
 | {% ifversion dependency-graph-rust-support %} |